sims-bit/Milestone_project_two/README.md

 #### Strategy

 * The core aim of the site is to play a quick fun and simple game
-* The site is designed for mobile first and perdominately as a mobile game.
-With media break points for larger screens,
+* The site is designed for mobile first and perdominately as a mobile game, with media break points for larger screens.

 #### User Stories
 ##### First time Users